exercism/v3/docs/concept-exercises.md

 ### `.docs/after.md`

 Once the student completes the exercise they will be shown this file, which should provide them with a summary of what the exercise aimed to teach.
+If the exercise introduced new syntax, syntax samples should be included.
 This document can also link to any additional resources that might be interesting to the student in the context of the exercise.

 See the C# floating-point-numbers exercise's [after.md file][csharp-docs-after.md] for an example.